Music of Genshin Impact: Sumeru soundtrack

+Forest of Jnana and Vidya

-The music of Sumeru region took inspiration from various cultures and regions of the North Africa Middle East and South Asia.
-For the rainforest area inspired by South Asia, the music featured traditional instruments included the bansuri performed by Eliza Marshall, the sitar performed by Jonathan Mayer and Arjun Verma, and the tabla performed by Kuljit Bhamra, among others.
-The composers incorporated elements of yoga music into their work to give the music "a feeling of contemporary wisdom and spirituality".
+The music of Sumeru took inspiration from various cultures and regions of the Middle East, North Africa, and South Asia.
+For the rainforest area inspired by South Asia, the music featured traditional instruments including the bansuri performed by Eliza Marshall, the sitar performed by Jonathan Mayer and Arjun Verma, and the tabla performed by Kuljit Bhamra, among others.
+The composers incorporated elements of Indian classical music and yoga music into their work to give the music "a feeling of contemporary wisdom and spirituality".
 Composer Yu-Peng Chen also took reference from symphonic suites by Russian classical composer Nikolai Rimsky-Korsakov and orchestration elements from Rimsky-Korsakov's "Scheherazade".
-The desert area, which was inspired by the Middle East, the traditional instruments featured included the ney performed by John Plotner, the duduk performed by Martin Robertson, and the saz performed by Dursun Can Çakin.
-Kuljit Bhamra of Red Fort Studios took on the role of supervisor for the folk instrumental performances.
-The London Symphony Orchestra, along with conductor Robert Ziegler returning from the Mondstadt soundtrack, performed majority of the music.
+The London Symphony Orchestra, along with conductor Robert Ziegler returning from the Mondstadt soundtrack, performed the majority of the music.
 The orchestra recording was done at Abbey Road Studios in London.
-Other guest folk musicians included Baha Yetkin, Attab, and Kian on the oud, Steve Smith on the bouzouki and mandolin, Maya Youssef on the kanun, Peyman on the santur.
+Other guest folk musicians included Baha Yetkin, Attab, and Kian on the oud, Steve Smith on the bouzouki and mandolin, Maya Youssef on the kanun, and Peyman on the santur.
 Mixing engineer Simon Gibson of Abbey Road Studios returned from the Liyue music production to work on the Sumeru soundtrack.